quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Early Retransmit Alarm

-Early retransmit {{?RFC5827}} is implemented with a 1/4 RTT timer.
-It is part of QUIC's time based loss detection, but is always enabled, even when only packet reordering loss detection is enabled.
+Early retransmit {{?RFC5827}} is only used when using Fast Retransmit in packet number mode.
+It is implemented with a 1/4 RTT timer.
+It is part of QUIC's time based loss detection.

 #### Pseudocode